Session title: 21st Century Pedagogy

 By the end of the session, delegates will:

-- be able to identify the independent learning traits they wish to develop in their learners
+- identify the independent learning traits they wish to develop in their learners

-- be able to use their understanding of learning outcomes to write low- and high-level examples to develop learners’ independent learning skills
+- use their understanding of learning outcomes to write low- and high-level examples to develop learners’ independent learning skills

-- be able to identify a target lesson in which to include new learning outcomes focused on the development of independent learning skills
+- identify a target lesson and write new learning outcomes focused on the development of independent learning skills

 - be motivated to explore and practise the writing of curiosity-based learning outcomes